Updated November 13, 2018

 Not only do you compete with other retail bakeries, but you also compete with large grocery chains who’ve increased their focus on providing fresh baked goods in the store.
 This is in addition to the commercial bakeries with huge distribution networks that pull in most of the profits for this industry.

-So if you are one of those “small” bakeries, how can you compete?
+So, if you are one of those “small” bakeries, how can you compete and seize a reasonable piece of this pie?

 How can you stand out from your competition?

-While I don’t have any top secret muffin recipes to share with you… I can share some marketing plan for a bakery ideas that will help your business be more visible in your local community.
+While I don’t have any top-secret muffin recipes to share with you, I can share some practical marketing ideas for bakeries that will help your business be more visible in your local community.

 1. Stake Your Claim Online